-Juan is specialized in developing multimedia content for digital communications, social media, journalism, visual arts, and humanitarian aid, with experience in Europe, the United States, Central America and East Africa.
+Juan is specialized in developing multimedia content for digital communications, social media, journalism, visual arts, and humanitarian aid, with experience in Europe, the United States, Central America and East & West Africa.
 His work has been recognized by global aid organizations and international media corporations including the United Nations, UNICEF, El País, BBC Travel, National Geographic, La Vanguardia, Medium, TruthOut, The Objective, African Arguments, and the Amani Festival.
 He is committed to telling stories to shed light on issues relating to human rights, inequality, poverty, migration, diminishing cultures, children's rights, and international affairs.

 Currently, he works as the Digital Communications Officer at UNICEF Burundi where he manages the content creation of digital media and photography, with a particular focus on the current political situation and how it affects children and women's rights.

 Previously, he was based in the highlands of rural Guatemala where he worked as a Communications Expert for the NGO Mayan Families, and as a freelance journalist in the Central American region covering indigenous issues.

 In 2014, he worked for the United Nations HQ in New York City in the Department of Public Information, where he was responsible for reporting on the Syrian war, the Ukrainian conflict crisis, and the Ebola outbreak for the UN's digital platforms.
 As an Assistant Producer, he supported the United Nations Television during filming and production.
 Key productions included in-depth features with the Secretary-General, reports about refugee shelter initiatives and the celebration of Nelson Mandela Day.
 He was also a key contributor within the United Nations Spanish Radio Unit.